-Quinn Emanuel’s Middle East & North Africa (MENA) practice group represents both regional and international clients on their business interests across the Middle East and North Africa.
-Our experience extends to jurisdictions such as Abu Dhabi, Algeria, Bahrain, Dubai, Egypt, Iraq, Iran, Jordan, Kuwait, Libya, Lebanon, Oman, Qatar, Saudi Arabia, Tunisia and Yemen among others.
+Quinn Emanuel’s Middle East and North Africa (MENA) practice group represents both regional and international clients on their business interests across the Middle East and North Africa.
+Our experience extends to jurisdictions such as Abu Dhabi, Algeria, Bahrain, Dubai, Egypt, Iraq, Iran, Jordan, Kuwait, Libya, Lebanon, Oman, Saudi Arabia, Tunisia and Yemen among others.

 Breadth of Practice

 The breadth of our disputes expertise in the region is unparalleled.
 Over the years we have developed strong relationships with key government agencies and regulatory bodies across the region.
 Due to this combination, we are frequently instructed to act on high value intra-region and outbound disputes.